yozorajs/yozora/packages/ast-util/README.md

 Name                          | Description
 :----------------------------:|:-------------------------:
-`calcHeadingToc`              | Generate heading toc, and update the referenced `Heading.identifier` simultaneously `calcDefinitionMap`           | Traverse yozora ast and generate a link reference definition map.
+`calcDefinitionMap`           | Traverse yozora ast and generate a link reference definition map.
+`calcExcerptAst`              | Calc excerpt ast from the original ast.
 `calcFootnoteDefinitionMap`   | Traverse yozora ast and generate a footnote reference definition map.
-`collectDefinitions`          | Collect link reference definitions in a pre-order traversal.
+`calcHeadingToc`              | Generate heading toc, and update the referenced `Heading.identifier` simultaneously `collectDefinitions`          | Collect link reference definitions in a pre-order traversal.
 `collectFootnoteDefinitions`  | Collect footnote reference definitions in a pre-order traversal.
-`defaultUrlResolver`          | Default url resolver `replaceAST`                  | Traverse Yozora AST and perform a replacing operation for each matched node (**irreversible**)
-`replaceFootnotesInReferences`| Replace inline footnotes into footnote references and footnote reference definitions (**irreversible**)
+`defaultUrlResolver`          | Default url resolver `replaceFootnotesInReferences`| Replace inline footnotes into footnote references and footnote reference definitions (**irreversible**)
 `resolveUrlsForAst`           | Traverse Yozora AST and resolve urls for aim nodes (**irreversible**) `searchNode`                  | Search a node from Yozora AST in pre-order traversing `shallowCloneAst`             | Shallow clone the Yozora AST until the match reaches the termination condition.
+`shallowMutateAstInPostorder` | Traverse AST and replace nodes in post-order.
+`shallowMutateAstInPreorder`  | Traverse AST and replace nodes in pre-order.
-`traverseAST`                 | Traverse Yozora AST and perform a mutating operation for each matched node
+`traverseAst`                 | Traverse Yozora AST and perform a mutating operation for each matched node

 ### Example